chokevin8/chokevin8.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
     Which tissue belongs to the 95-year old man?
-The pair on the left or the right?
+The image pair on the left or the right?
 </div>

 The answer is: ***44-year old Tom Brady is on the left, and 95-year old man is on the right.*** While these tissues are not actually from the people